 Unsloth Studio is a browser UI for running and training local models.
 This guide uses the official Linux installer on a Thunder Compute base instance, then exposes Studio through Thunder Compute port forwarding.

-These commands were verified on a single A100 80 GB prototyping instance.
+These commands were verified on a single A100 80 GB development instance.
 The same setup path is suitable for other GPU instances with enough disk space for the models and datasets you plan to use.

 Create the instance

-tnr create --mode prototyping --gpu a100 --num-gpus 1 --vcpus 12 --template base --primary-disk 250
+tnr create --mode development --gpu a100 --num-gpus 1 --vcpus 12 --template base --disk 250

 If A100 is unavailable, use the same shape with an available GPU: